karimkaylani/RacePluginMC/README.md

 # Welcome to Race!

 > Suit up and get ready for an intense battle and race to get to the beacon first!

+### WARNING: DO NOT USE ON IMPORTANT WORLD WITHOUT BACKUP.
+THIS PLUGIN WILL REPLACE AND DESTROY SOME BLOCKS
 ---
 ### This game mode contains multiple phases: